Hwasong-11A

-The Hwasong-11A (Note: Also known without using United States’s designation as Hwasong-11Ga, Hwasongpho-11Ga, Hwasong-11Ka, Hwasongpho-11Ka, Kimskander.
-South Korea also refers to Hwasong-11A as 19-1 SRBM under its naming convention.), (Note: Also written in Korean as 《화성-11가》형 (Mars Type 11A).) also known as KN-23 under the United States’s naming convention, is a North Korean single-stage, solid-fueled short-range ballistic missile.
+The Hwasong-11A, also known as KN-23 under the United States naming convention and other names, (Note: See § Naming.) is a North Korean single-stage, solid-fueled short-range ballistic missile (SRBM).
+Unveiled in February 2018 and first test-fired in May 2019, Hwasong-11A is the most notable variant of Hwasong-11 series of solid-fueled SRBMs.
+Analysts believe the missile, with its quasi-ballistic trajectory and a range of up to 900 km, may be able to penetrate South Korean missile defenses.
+It can be launched from road-mobile platforms, railway car and silo.
+Variants of the Hwasong-11A include a larger warhead version, a smaller version and an underwater-launched version.
+The missile has been reported to be used by Russian forces during the Russo-Ukrainian war.

-Design
+Description

 The Hwasong-11A bears an external resemblance to the Russian Iskander-M and South Korean Hyunmoo-2B short-range ballistic missiles (SRBMs), being distinguished by its elongated cable raceway, different jet vane actuators and smooth base.
 Like the Iskander-M, it flies in a quasi-ballistic trajectory, flattening out below an altitude of about 50 km where the atmosphere is dense enough so the missile's fins can change course along its flight path.
+However, it is significantly larger than the Iskander, with estimated length and diameter to be 8.77 m and 1.1 m, respectively.
+The mass estimation of Hwasong-11A is also different, with the Center for Strategic and International Studies giving a mass of 3415 kg, while a 2026 assessment published by 38 North estimates it to be 8729 kg for flight simulations.
+The missile is painted army green, as well as likely uses the same 1.1 m diameter motor as the Pukguksong-1.
+The motor is somewhat lengthened, having only one stage, compared to the Pukguksong-1.
+The motor has a very different structure, compared to the Iskander.
+Its TEL has more space for the missile, as it lacks the structure immediately after the cab.

-It is believed to have a range of about 240-900 km, putting all of South Korea within range.
-It is possible that the missile can have a better range with a reduced payload.
+Data from test-fires shows a minimum range of 190 km using depressed trajectory, with the maximum range being assessed as 900 km, putting all of South Korea within range.
+It is believed that Hwasong-11A's maximum flight altitude is 50-60 km.
+With a 500 kg warhead, the missile has an estimated range of 450 km.
 The missile's warhead section has enough space for up to 1500 kg of high explosives compared to 700 kg for Hwasong-5 (Scud-B) and 800 kg of 9K720 Iskander.
-With a 500 kg warhead, the missile has an estimated range of 450 km.
-The warhead can be conventional, likely unitary or submunition, or nuclear.
+It can be conventional, likely unitary, nuclear, or submunition, which can devastate large areas with high firepower.
 The Hwasong-11A is also capable of carrying the Hwasan-31 tactical nuclear warhead.
 Its active steering capability could make it accurate to within 35-200 m CEP, depending whether the missile uses satellite guidance or INS alone.